 |Failing to comply with condition of exemption.
 60(2)|

-The listing of currently declared weed species (Appendix A
+The listing of currently declared weed species

-) is derived from the schedule of declared plants under the repealed Noxious Weeds Act 1964.
+.
 Each of the currently declared species is currently being reviewed with weed management plans developed within 12 months where appropriate.

 Weed Management Plans